NiklasPhabian/dissertation/C2_Software.md

 STARE sidecar files are written out in netCDF format, containing the following variables

 - The spatial index values for each observation or grid cell; one variable for each resolution.

+	> Frew note: what does "one variable for each resolution" mean?

 - The set of spatial index values that cover the footprint of the granule (STARE Cover)

 - Optionally, the latitudes and longitudes; one variable for each resolution

-Until the STARE sidecar files are produced at a central location and distributed with the data, the generation of sidecar files will remain the first step a user must carry out in the STARE-based data harmonization process.
-Since we recognize that the generation of sidecar files is a compute-intense but parallelizable process, we implemented STAREMaster_py to natively support multiprocessing to either lookup multiple SIDs for observations of a single granule in parallel or to process multiple granules in parallel.
-The multiprocessing is handled through dask[^34].
-Currently, a local cluster is started, but STAREMaster_py can be adapted to use any (remote) dask cluster.
+Ultimately, we expect STARE sidecar files will be distributed along with the corresponding data, by the data producers.
+Until then, the generation of sidecar files will remain the first step a user must perform in the STARE-based data harmonization process.
+Since we recognize that the generation of sidecar files is a compute-intensive but parallelizable process, we implemented STAREMaster_py to natively support multiprocessing, either for calculating multiple SIDs in parallel for observations in a single granule, or for processing multiple granules in parallel.
+The multiprocessing is handled by the dask[^34] library.
+Currently, a local dask cluster is started, but STAREMaster_py can be adapted to use any (remote) dask cluster.
 To avoid (accidental) redundant creation of sidecar files, we added an archive option that will register all granules for which a sidecar has successfully been created.
-This is particularly helpful for growing collections and when the sidecar creation of an extensive collection may get interrupted.
+This is particularly helpful for growing collections, or when the sidecar creation of an extensive collection gets interrupted.

 [^34]: [https://www.dask.org/](https://www.dask.org/)

 ## STAREPandas

-STAREPandas[^35] is a python library that provides a high-level abstraction to STARE and a unified data representation.
-It allows users to perform STARE-based spatial operations and related tests on sets of features that would otherwise require a larger boilerplate, e.g., by using a STARE-extended spatial database or geographic information system (GIS).
+STAREPandas[^35] is a python library that provides a high-level interface to STARE and a unified data representation.
+It allows users to perform STARE-based spatial operations and related tests on sets of features that would otherwise require more extensive tooling; e.g., by using a STARE-extended spatial database or geographic information system (GIS).

 [^35]: [https://github.com/SpatioTemporal/STAREPandas](https://github.com/SpatioTemporal/STAREPandas); [https://starepandas.readthedocs.io](https://starepandas.readthedocs.io)

 ### Introduction
-The geographic information system (GIS) literature [@bolstad2002gis; @worboys2004gis; @mitchell1999esri; @green2017imagery; @wise2003gis; @law2015getting; @rigaux2002spatial] conventionally distinguishes between two types of spatial data: Raster data and vector data.
+The geographic information system (GIS) literature [@bolstad2002gis; @worboys2004gis; @mitchell1999esri; @green2017imagery; @wise2003gis; @law2015getting; @rigaux2002spatial] conventionally distinguishes between two types of spatial data: raster and vector.
 Vector data describes locations and shapes using coordinates to represent points or the vertices of lines, rings, and polygons.
-Raster data, on the other hand, represent locations as cells of a grid, having a dimension/extent/area.
-The geolocation of a grid cell is implicitly given by the array indices (the row and the column number) of the cell and a transformation (matrix) that may be used to translate the array indices into geographic coordinates (or other coordinate systems).
-Vector datasets are often conceptually represented in tables where each row corresponds to a feature and each column to an attribute.
+Raster data, on the other hand, represent locations as cells of a rectangular array ("grid").
+The geolocation of a grid cell is implicitly given by the array indices (the row and column coordinates) of the cell and a transformation (matrix) that may be used to translate the array indices into geospatial (geographic or projected) coordinate system.
+Vector datasets are often conceptually represented as tables where each row corresponds to a feature and each column to an attribute.
 For raster datasets, identically shaped arrays are stacked as bands to associate multiple attributes with a single cell.
 Both vector and raster data may be used to describe discrete features, such as roads, houses, or the outline of countries, and to represent spatially continuous phenomena such as land use, elevation, or surface temperature.
 However, vector data are typically used to represent feature data, while raster data represent continuous phenomena.
-Since raster data discretizes locations, the determination of spatial coincidence between two raster datasets is trivial: Two cells are coincidental if they share the same indices.
-Determining spatial coincidence between two vector datasets on the other side requires expensive point-in-ring algorithms (which require transcendental computations).
+Since raster data discretizes locations, the determination of spatial coincidence between two raster datasets is trivial: two cells are coincident if they share the same indices.
+On the other hand, determining spatial coincidence between two vector datasets requires potentially expensive point-in-ring calculations.

 Geolocated swath data[^21] fall in neither the feature data category nor the raster data category.
-Even though swath data is stored in arrays, which may seem raster-like, rather than using a transformation matrix, swath data use *maps* (i.e., two ancillary arrays of the same shape as the data; one containing the latitudes, one containing the longitudes) to provide individual (center) coordinates to each cell.
-There are arguments to be made to interpret the swath data as raster data; after all, the observations have been continuously recorded, and neighboring array cells represent neighboring observations.
+Even though swath data is stored in arrays, which may seem raster-like, rather than using a transformation matrix, swath data use *maps*: two ancillary arrays of the same shape as the data (one containing latitudes, the other containing longitudes) to provide individual (center) coordinates for each cell.
+There are arguments to be made for interpreting swath data as raster data; after all, swath observations are usually continuously recorded, and neighboring array cells represent neighboring observations.
 The EarthDB project[@Planthaber2012; @Planthaber2012b] as well as [@Tan2017] and [@Krcal2015] demonstrate the challenges with processing geolocated remote sensing swath data as rasters.
 In their approaches, data is indexed through integerized latitude-longitudes grids, requiring re-indexing and compromises between array sparseness and data fidelity.
 On the other hand, one may argue that it is merely an artifact that swath data is represented in 2-D arrays.
-Since the geolocation of a cell cannot be implicitly calculated from the indices (row and column numbers) but much rather have to be looked up from the map, geolocated, swath data may just as well be represented in flattened 1-D arrays (or tables), making them appear much more feature-like.
+Since the geolocation of a cell cannot be implicitly calculated from the indices (row and column numbers) but must be retrieved from the map, geolocated swath data may just as well be represented in flattened 1-D arrays or tables, making them appear much more feature-like.

 [^21]: NASA Earth-observing System Data and Information System EOSDIS distinguishes between 5 processing levels (0 through 5).
 Levels 1 and 2 are data "at full resolution, time-referenced, and annotated with[..] georeferencing parameters", which is what we reference with swath data. [https://www.earthdata.nasa.gov/engage/open-data-services-and-software/data-information-policy/data-levels](https://www.earthdata.nasa.gov/engage/open-data-services-and-software/data-information-policy/data-levels)

 STARE removes the need for distinguishing between vector and raster datasets.
-Since a single SID encodes both location and extent, STARE can be used to express grid cells, iFOVs, points, and arbitrarily shaped areas or points.
+Since a single SID encodes both location and extent, STARE can be used to express grid cells, IFOVs, points, and arbitrarily shaped areas or points.
 The dilemma of conceptualizing swath data as raster or vector is thus resolved.

 ### Data Structure
 STAREPandas provides a uniform data structure to hold any geospatial data type.
-It represents any location, may it be a point, a polygon, a cell of a grid, or an iFOV, as an individual feature associated with attribute data, making geospatial data truly interoperable.
-STAREPandas extends GeoPandas[^36] with STARE the spatial type.
+It represents any location (point, polygon, grid cell, IFOV) as an single feature, making geospatial data truly interoperable.
+STAREPandas extends GeoPandas[^36] with a STARE spatial type.
 It inherits GeoPandas' relational model to tie together locations and attributes of collections of features.
-STAREPandas exposes STARE functionality using pendants to the GeoPandas API, lowering technical hurdles for users to carry out STARE-based geospatial analysis.
+STAREPandas exposes STARE functionality using extensions to the GeoPandas API, lowering technical hurdles for Python programmers to perform STARE-based geospatial analysis.

 [^36]: [geopandas.org](https://geopandas.org/); [https://github.com/geopandas/geopandas](https://github.com/geopandas/geopandas)

-STAREPandas is intended to facilitate the work with structured sets of geospatial data and to interface with legacy data, thus making switching between conventional geospatial analysis and STARE-based geospatial analysis frictionless.

-In contrast to GeoPandas' GeoDataFrames, where geometries are represented as simple features ([ISO 19125-1:2004](https://www.iso.org/standard/40114.html)), STAREPandas' STAREDataFrames represent geometries as SIDs, corresponding to trixels of variable size and resolutions.
+In contrast to GeoPandas' GeoDataFrames, where geometries are represented as simple features ([ISO 19125-1:2004](https://www.iso.org/standard/40114.html)), STAREPandas' STAREDataFrames represent geometries as SIDs, corresponding to trixels of variable sizes and resolutions.
 Polygons are represented as sets of SIDs whose corresponding trixels cover the polygon, while points are represented as individual trixels at the HTM tree's leaf resolution.
-Single SIDs represent grid cells and features such as sensor fields-of-view (FOVs) at a quadfurcation level corresponding to the cell's/iFOV's spatial extent/area.
+Single SIDs represent grid cells and features such as sensor fields-of-view (FOVs) at a quadfurcation level corresponding to the cell's/IFOV's spatial extent/area.

 A STAREDataFrame has one row per feature and one column per attribute.
-The STAREDataFrame has the special SID column/attribute, which holds the STARE representation of the location and on which all STARE-based geospatial operations are executed.
+The STAREDataFrame has the special SID column, which holds the STARE representation of the location and on which all STARE-based geospatial operations are executed.

 ### Conversions and I/O

 #### Read feature data
 Using GeoPandas' I/O capabilities, STAREPandas can read most vector-based data formats.
 STAREPandas can then convert between Geopandas' internal simple feature representation of geometries such as points, polygons, and multipolygons and STARE's spatial SID representations.
-It is noteworthy that while pystare has methods to convert points, convex hulls, and rings to SIDs, it cannot handle more complex geometries such as polygons (which may have holes) or multipart geometries (which may be dis-contiguous) directly.
+While PySTARE has methods to convert points, convex hulls, and rings to SIDs, it cannot handle more complex geometries such as "swiss cheese" polygons (polygons with holes) or multipart geometries (which may be discontiguous).
 STAREPandas adds those capabilities.

 [Reference: make_sids()](https://starepandas.readthedocs.io/en/latest/docs/reference/api/starepandas.read_geotiff.html#starepandas.make_sids)

-Since geopandas can read and write most (real-world) geospatial feature collection data, STAREPandas is a convenient way of converting geospatial feature data (e.g., shapefiles) to STARE representations.
+Since GeoPandas can read and write most geospatial feature data formats, STAREPandas is a convenient way of converting geospatial feature data (e.g., shapefiles) to STARE representations.

 ![The outline of the Republic of South Africa with Lesotho as a hole](images/C2/lesotho.png)

 ![Discontinuous north America](images/C2/n_america.png)

+> Frew note: these figs need captions

 #### Read Raster Data

 STAREPandas extends GeoPandas' capabilities to load raster data from GeoTIFFs.
 STAREPandas will extract the transformation matrix from the GeoTIFF's metadata and compute the WGS84 coordinates of each grid cell center.
 It then computes the SID for each grid cell center and adapts the STARE quadfurcation level so that the trixel area will match the cell area as closely as possible.
 Each cell is then represented as a feature with all band values as attributes.
 A user may additionally choose to add the latitudes and longitudes, the array coordinates, or the projected coordinates as attributes.
 STAREPandas' ability to read raster data may be compared to a vectorization operation of a conventional GIS.
 However, while vectorization of a grid is expensive and results in increased storage requirement, STARE naturally collapses the two spatial dimensions into one.

 [Reference: read_geotiff()](https://starepandas.readthedocs.io/en/latest/docs/reference/api/starepandas.read_geotiff.html#starepandas.read_geotiff)